NicoloCavalli95horses/KMS-web-testing/content/01 Notes/phishing.md

 ## Definition

 Phishing refers to the practice of ==manipulating the user with the goal of stealing confidential information== (login credentials, payment card details, etc).
 This is usually done:
-- by creating fake web pages or emails that mimic legitimate resources
+- by creating fake web pages that mimic legitimate resources (*phoney web pages*)
+- by using persuasive emails

 **Why people still fall for phishing?**
 The average user is unable to distinguish malicious web pages from legitimate ones and does not have enough technical information about URLs.
 Therefore: